 Immunisation is one of the best ways you can protect yourself and others from infectious diseases in our community.

-In partnership with Thorne Harbour Health (formerly Victorian AIDS Council), the Victorian government has launched an immunisation campaign to encourage gay and bisexual men and men who have sex with men to take up of the offer of four free vaccinations (some are available for a limited time).
+In partnership with Thorne Harbour Health (formerly Victorian AIDS Council), the Victorian government has launched an immunisation campaign to encourage gay and bisexual men and men who have sex with men to take up of the offer of three free vaccinations (some are available for a limited time).

 You must live in Victoria to be eligible for these free vaccines.